comp129/comp55/docs/labs/15-Figma.md

 ### Adding a Rectangle

+Inside of the previous frame we can begin adding objects to it.

+For this step go ahead and drag the rectangle in at any size you would like.

 ### Adding a Circle

+In an open space click and drag to create a circle as well.

 ### Adding a Label

+Inside of both shapes create a label for both in the same manner.

+The tool you will use is the square that has a capital 'T' on it.

+Name each label to the corresponding shape.

+Highlight the text and then set the text to middle bound, and increase the font size.

 ## Adjusting Properties

+Now that we have some shapes created we can start editing the shapes to make them look different.

 ### Changing Corners

+After clicking on the rectangle you can access the properties on the right-side.

+For the corners option you can select the option to the right of the curved line and switch that to 20

+You'll immediately be able to see that the rectangle is now nicely rounded as not as sharp.

 ### Changing The Label

 ### Changing Font
 ### Changing Colors
 ## Challenge Object 1